elastic/eui/wiki/creating-components-manually.md

 - If it doesn't provide either and the whole demo JS is needed for the component to work, then it's probably best to not add a snippet.

 #### Stay consistent
-- When using text should it display actual strings or comments?
 - Don't use `this.` Write the snippet like a **Function Component** with descriptive function and state names.

 ``` js